jonlives/knife-spork/README.md

 Anything set in the configuration file in your home directory for example, will override options set in your Chef repository or `/etc`.

-Below is a sample config file with all supported options enabled below, followed by an explanation of each section.
+Below is a sample config file with all supported options and all shipped plugins enabled below, followed by an explanation of each section.

 ```yaml
 default_environments: